phorton1/Arduino-bilgePumpSwitch/docs/readme.md

-In addition to the relay in this circuit providing the ability to turn the pump on (regardless of the state of the primary builge pump switch), there will be an additional (large, physical) switch that can turn the bilge pump on regarldess of the state of the arduino circuit wired in parallel to the relay.
+In addition to the relay in this circuit providing the ability to turn the pump on (regardless of the state of the primary builge pump switch), there will be an additional (large, physical) switch that can turn the bilge pump on regardless of the state of the arduino circuit wired in parallel to the relay.

 Due to the dual functionality of the signal/control wire to the bilge pump,